-Maybe you can’t think of a name that fits your parrot’s unique aesthetic.
+Maybe you can’t think of a name that fits the parrot’s unique aesthetic.
 Is male or female too simple?
-Do you want a popular name that already has some personality assigned to it?
+Do you want a popular name that has some personality assigned to it?

-If so, pop culture is a great place to look.
-Let’s look at the names of famous birds on the silver screen.
-Your parrot doesn’t need to be a duck or a pelican, as the charm of these names can suit a parrot:
+If so, pop culture is the place to look.
+Let’s explore the names of famous birds on the silver screen.
+A parrot doesn’t need to be a duck or pelican because the charm of these names can suit a parrot:

 While Daffy might be a duck from the Looney Tunes, it can also be a good parrot name.
-Does your parrot have a stubborn personality?
-Is your parrot a big talker?
-If so, you may be looking at your new Daffy.
+Does the parrot have a stubborn personality?
+Is the parrot a big talker?
+If so, you may be looking at a new Daffy.

 Zazu is an African hornbill.
 Nonetheless, if you’re a fan of The Lion King and looking for a name from the movie, you can’t do better than Zazu.
 This has assertiveness and loyalty all over it, and it’s even fun to say.

 Woodstock is a much-loved canary from the Peanuts comics.
-The name also works as a fun parrot name, especially if your bird happens to be yellow.
+The name also works as a fun parrot name, especially if the bird is yellow, like a cockatiel or golden conure.

 Can you imagine how cute it’ll be if you teach the parrot to sing the theme song?

 If you have a female parrot, what better name than Daisy, one of the most famous female birds ever?
 If you have a male and a female parrot, you can always name them Donald and Daisy.